aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       Print status of AiiDA services.

     Options:
+      -t, --print-traceback  Print the full traceback in case an exception is raised

       --help                 Show this message and exit.

 .. _verdi_user: